-Risk Class B Risk Class C Risk Class D D2: Authentication of tran Mon Glade B Means shall be employed to guarantee that the transmitted software is authentic.
-Specifying Notes: software is installed, it shall be e checked that: a.
-The software is author on which it shall be installed s to the measuring instrument t shall be considered as failur e of transmission and treated as laid down in D1.
-3. Concerning algorithms and minimum key lengths, the requirements or recommendation tions of the national and international insti- tutions responsible for data security have to be taken into consideration.
-Required Documentation: scribe how the checks mention oned in the specifying notes are carried out.
-Validation Guidance: Checks based on documen Check that the described d checks are appropriate Functional checks: Check that installation of Check that installation of not authentic or not to the instrument belonging software is inhibited.
-Example of an Acceptable 1.
-Authenticity: For integrity reasons (see D3) an electronic signature is generated over the software part to be downloaded.
-Authenticity is guaranteed if a key stored in the legally relevant software of the instrument confirms that the signature originates from the authorised body.
+D2: Authentication of transmitted software

+Means shall be employed to guarantee that the transmitted software is authentic.

+- 1. Before the transmitted software is installed, it shall be checked that: - a.
+The software is authentic, i.e., it originates from the manufacturer of the device. - b.
+The software belongs to the measuring instrument on which it shall be installed. - 2.
+A negative check result shall be considered as failure of transmission and treated as laid down in D1.

+3. Concerning algorithms and minimum key lengths, the requirements or re commenda tions of the nation al and intern ationa al institution s re- sponsible for data security y have to be taker intc consideration า.

+The documentation shall describe how the checks mentioned in the specifying notes are carried out.

+Check that the described checks are appropriate

+Check that installation of not authentic or not to the instrument belonging software is inhibited.

+- 1.a Authenticity: For integrity reasons (see D3) an electronic signature is generated over the software to be downloaded.
+Authenticity is guaranteed if a key stored in the legally relevant software of the instrument confirms that the electronic signature originates from the manufacturer of the device.
 Signature matching is done automatically.
-The key can only be exchanged by breaking a seal.
-2. Correct type of measur ring instrument • Checking the instrument type requires automatically matching an identification of instrument type that is stored in the legally relevant software part of the instrument with a compatibility list attached to the software.
-Software.
+The key can only be exchanged by breaking a seal. - 1.b Correct type of measuring instrument: Checking the instrument type requires automatically matching an identification of instrument type that is stored in the legally relevant software of the instrument with a compatibility list attached to the software.

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software part that is responsible for checking the authenticity.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software.